ankittyagi/mm/README.md

-steps
-==
-1. install moodle in htdocs by an name 'moodle11'
-2. make some courses and students and assign the courses to student.
-3. login with admin whatever password you provided . moodle mobile practice
+Steps to follow :
+Enable web services in your moodle (latest)
+Provide the path of your moodle in config.json file login with username and password.

+Moodle mobile practice